LiHongCSBLab/JointSyn/README.md

 ```

 ### Train
-Train the model with new dataset.
+Train the model with the dataset in /rawData.
 Set split_flag=1, train_flag=1 and test_flag=1 in main.py.
 Put the preprocessed data into /rawData folder.

 ### Test
 Use the saved weights predict the novel drug-drug-cell line.
 Set split_flag=0, train_flag=0 and test_flag=1 in main.py.
 Put the saved weights into /save folder.